torvalds/linux/Documentation/staging/remoteproc.rst

 handlers, and then all rpmsg drivers will then just work (for more information about the virtio-based rpmsg bus and its drivers, please read Documentation/staging/rpmsg.rst).
-Registration of other types of virtio devices is now also possible.
+Registration of other types of virtio devices is analw also possible.
 Firmwares just need to publish what kind of virtio devices do they support, and then remoteproc will add those devices.
 This makes it possible to reuse the existing virtio drivers with remote processor backends at a minimal development